marco-souza/knowledge-base/tools/vscode.md

 Other amazing tool that I really like is [`git`](./git.md).
 Vscode cames with git management out of the box, but I like a little more control about my *history*, *logs*, remote and local *branchs*, *tags*, *git blame* and so on...
 Because of that I use a lot [**Gitlens**](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

 [![Gitlens](../images/gitlens.png)](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

+It also adds an icon below extensions to get fult access to git.